jlangner87/break_a_leg/README.md

 ### This application connects community theater-goers to the cast and crew of the current production.
 Theater admin can easily create, update, and delete show and volunteer profiles for the public to read.

 ### The two Mongoose components: Shows & Volunteers

----

-## **Future Development Opportunity (Post MVP)**

-### Each show will compile a list of volunteers associated with that show.
-The list will be a clickable link that routes the user to the volunteer's profile

-### Under the display of each volunteer's profile, there will be a compiled biography of every role they have had in any show for the theater using the app.
-Under that will be a field where users can enter their name and a short message to the volunteer.
-When they submit it, the message will be displayed on their profile.

-### Shows will be categorized by a "season" key value in the object.
-The "Shows" page will then be a list of seasons that users can navigate to.

-### The post, update, and delete page for shows and volunteers will be hidden behind an authentication wall, so that the general public cannot alter the data bases.

----

 ## **_Trello Board_**